top of page

 • Incorporate Body-Based (somatic) strategies to help you manage stress and tension physically

-• Develop Self-Compassion practices to build your resilience and prevent burnout
+• Develop (ACT) Self-Compassion practices to build your resilience and help prevent burnout

 I'm All About Flexible and Responsive Care